 What Information Do We Collect?

-The one exception is that if you use the currency conversion feature, PCalc will talk to the pcalc.com website, in order to download the latest set of exchange rates.
+The one exception is that for the currency conversion feature, PCalc will talk to the pcalc.com website, in order to download the latest set of exchange rates.

 During this, some information about your copy of PCalc is logged as part of the conversation.
 This is strictly limited to your device's IP address, the version of PCalc you are using, the type of device PCalc is running on (e.g. iPhone or Mac), the version of the OS, and your primary language setting.
 That's pretty much the same kind of thing we'd get if you just visited our website with your browser.